dgl1/dgl1/README.md

 ### About

-I am a reader in the [philosophy department](https://www.ucl.ac.uk/philosophy/) at University College London where I have taught since 2015.
-Before coming to UCL, I was the John L. Loeb Associate Professor of the Humanities at Harvard University.
+I am a Reader in the [philosophy department](https://www.ucl.ac.uk/philosophy/) at University College London where I have taught since 2015.
+Before coming to UCL, I was John L. Loeb Associate Professor of the Humanities at Harvard University.
 I earned my PhD in philosophy at the University of Pittsburgh.
 I work in practical philosophy, especially ethics, history of ethics and action theory.

 ### Contact